 Module Tutors

 There are dedicated Module Tutors to support students for each module.
 The module tutor for each module can be found on Moodle.
-If you have a specific study question, please contact the relevant module director: Module Directory.
+If you have a specific study question please contact the relevant module tutor.

 Your Personal Tutor